Digital-Data-Co/forge-docs/src/administration-guide/installation_manually.md

 ----

-This documentation goes into the details on how to set-up Semaphore when using these installation methods:
+This documentation goes into the details on how to set-up Forge when using these installation methods:

 * [Package manager](./installation.md#package-manager)
 * [Binary file](./installation.md#binary-file)

-The Semaphore software-package is just a part of the whole system needed to successfully run Ansible with it.
+The Forge software-package is just a part of the whole system needed to successfully run Ansible with it.

 The Python3- and Ansible-Execution-Environment are also very important!